1947 World Snooker Championship: Final

 Davis made the highest break of the tournament with a 135 clearance in frame 86 of the final, just one short of the championship record.
 Donaldson's break of 98 against Newman in the 20th frame of the quarter-final was his highest at the championship.
-There were three century breaks during the final, all by Davis.
+There were three century breaks during the final, all made by Davis.
 Joe Davis commented after the match that, "Donaldson's long potting at present is the equal of anything seen in snooker history"; his brother Fred Davis said "[Donaldson] is playing the best snooker I have ever seen".
-In his book Talking Snooker, first published in 1979, Fred Davis reflected that he had probably been "perhaps overconfident" and also had not expected Donaldson's standard to have improved so much as a result of his many hours of practice.
-This was the first of eight consecutive finals, from 1947 to 1954, featuring the two players.
+In his book Talking Snooker, first published in 1979, Fred Davis reflected that he had been "perhaps overconfident" and had not expected Donaldson's standard to have improved so much as a result of his many hours of practice.
+This was the first of eight consecutive finals to feature the two players, between 1947 and 1954.

-Two wins by Joe Davis in challenge matches against Donaldson after the 1947 championship reinforced the public perception that the 15-time champion Davis was still the best player.
+Joe Davis won two challenge matches against Donaldson after the 1947 championship, reinforcing the public perception that the 15-time champion Davis was still the best player.